cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 were there based on inference made on the same data used to train and evaluate the model.
 More importantly, it was bad because it was a famous group that misrepresented the way science is done - link prediction in biomedicine is a way to generate hypotheses that can be tested in the lab.
-Focusing communication around its ability to recapitulate what's in the training set (i.e., overfitting) is one of the first lessons that students are taught to avoid in their introduction to machine learning classes.
+Focusing communication around its ability to recapitulate what's in

 Does this mean that knowledge graph embedding models are king now?
 No - there's still a long way to go in biomedicine before they are accepted as canonical tools, that must include some more high-profile papers in that include